dlt-hub/verified-sources/sources/hubspot/README.md

     ```

-💡 To explore additional customizations for this pipeline, we recommend referring to the official DLT Hubspot documentation.
+💡 To explore additional customizations for this pipeline, we recommend referring to the official `dlt` Hubspot documentation.
 It provides comprehensive information and guidance on how to further customize and tailor the pipeline to suit your specific needs.
-You can find the DLT Hubspot documentation in [Setup Guide: Hubspot.](https://dlthub.com/docs/dlt-ecosystem/verified-sources/hubspot)
+You can find the `dlt` Hubspot documentation in [Setup Guide: Hubspot.](https://dlthub.com/docs/dlt-ecosystem/verified-sources/hubspot)